 Why do we NOT do the very thing that will help us?

 It comes down to one small little four letter word.

-When people know that yoga will help them but they choose not to practice they are living in fear.
+People know that yoga will help them but they choose not to practice because they are living in fear.